rancher/fleet-docs/docs/install-usage-fleetCLI.md

 * Inspect the bundle for error messages with:
   * `kubectl describe bundle -n fleet-local <bundle-name>`
 * Delete and re-apply the bundle if you encounter Helm ownership conflicts.

+## Troubleshooting

+Before troubleshooting bundle or deployment issues, verify that the Fleet agent is registered and running on the downstream cluster.
+For details, refer to [Fleet Agent is Registered, Watches for BundleDeployments](ref-registration.md#fleet-agent-is-registered-watches-for-bundledeployments).

+### Verify agent and controller status

+If a bundle is not ready:

+* Verify that fleet-controller-xxxxx and fleet-agent-xxxxx pods are running.
+* Verify that your target clusters are registered.
+* Ensure the cluster status shows Ready and that it has a valid agent registered.